kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 ## Installation

 ### Requirements
+Kubernetes cluster where KubeVirt is installed (KubeVirt infrastructure cluster) must be in range of [supported KKP Kubernetes clusters](https://docs.kubermatic.com/kubermatic/v2.21/tutorials-howtos/operating-system-manager/compatibility/#kubernetes-versions).
+The strong recommendation is to use the latest supported version.

+The infrastructure cluster must have installed:
-KKP supports KubeVirt Operator >= 0.19.0 and the Containerized Data Importer >= v1.19.0.
+* KubeVirt >= 0.57 and support the selected Kubernetes version.
-It is strongly recommended to run the latest released version.
+* Containerized Data Importer that supports the selected KubeVirt and Kubernetes version.

+Visit [KubeVirt compatibility page](https://docs.kubermatic.com/kubermatic/v2.21/tutorials-howtos/operating-system-manager/compatibility/#kubernetes-versions) to find out which version of KubeVirt you can install on your infrastructure cluster.

 A minimal Kubernetes cluster should consist of 3 nodes with 2 CPUs, 4GB of RAM and 30GB of storage.

 ### KubeVirt on Kubernetes